 XF or XE grade.
 Note: The XF and XE grades are indicated on the student's transcript as resulting from a violation of the academic honesty policy.
-The XE or XF grade is not generally used for a first offense, except when the offense is moderate or major and aggravating factors-one or more of the behaviors described above-exist.
+The XE or XF grade is not generally used for a first offense, except when the offense is moderate or severe and an aggravating factor exists.

-Suspension for one semester-or in more extreme cases, up to three semesters.
+Suspension for one semester.
 Credits earned at another institution during the period of suspension may not be transferred back to the University of Rochester.
-Suspension of any length of time is not generally applied for first offense except when the offense is moderate or major, and aggravating factors exist.
+Suspension is not generally applied for a first offense except when the offense is moderate or severe and an aggravating factor exists.